MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ====================================================================== -->
 ## Step 3 - Set up Unity project for HoloLens 2 development

 Before you can start developing a HoloLens 2 app with WebView2, you'll need to set up your Unity project for HoloLens 2 development.
-To prepare your project for mixed reality development, follow the steps in [Unity development for HoloLens 2 - Mixed Reality](/windows/mixed-reality/develop/unity/unity-development-overview?tabs=arr,D365,hl2).
+To prepare your project for mixed reality development, follow the steps in [Unity development for HoloLens 2](/windows/mixed-reality/develop/unity/unity-development-overview?tabs=arr,D365,hl2) in the Mixed Reality documentation.

 Once you have your Unity project ready for HoloLens 2 development, you'll need to configure MRTK in your project.
-Follow the instructions from the [MRTK documentation](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool) to set up the Mixed Reality Toolkit in your Unity project.
+To set up the Mixed Reality Toolkit in your Unity project, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).

-After you've installed the MRTK and Mixed Reality Feature Tool, you should see the MRTK assets and prefabs in your Unity project, ready for use.
+After you've installed the MRTK and Mixed Reality Feature Tool, the MRTK assets and prefabs appear in your Unity project, ready for use.

 <!-- ====================================================================== -->